 Students learn to code using robots, building blocks, and coding software.
 Students learn about Augmented Reality.
 They design original creations to print in a 3-D printer.
 They build and explore circuitry and electronics using electronic building blocks.
 They explore simple machines and more.
 In the X-STREAM Lab, students are free to explore multiple solutions to a task using a variety of materials to accomplish their goal.

 French is provided as an Enrichment for students in grades 1–5.
 Every class meets on a weekly basis for half an hour.
-The World Readiness Standards for learning the language of ACTFL is utilized.
+The World Readiness Standards for learning the language of ACTFL are utilized.
 The ACTFL Proficiency is based on the five C’s: Communication, Culture, Connections, Comparisons, Communities.
 The emphasis is put on a solid awareness of the Francophone World and the Louisiana-rich French Heritage.
+French I elective has been added for Jr. High students in Jr. High.

 Sixth, seventh, and eighth grade students have the opportunity to take art as their elective class.
 Those grade levels come to class every other day, giving them more time to create larger, more detailed projects and dive even deeper into new art skills and styles.
 Students spend the whole year creating projects with perspective, by drawing from observation, by drawing from a picture, taking photographs and using technology, with printmaking, and more.